bigbeartechworld/big-bear-scripts/casaos-fix-docker-api-version/README.md

 ## The Problem

 These errors commonly occur with **CasaOS** when:
-1. Docker gets upgraded to a very recent version (API 1.44+) that is incompatible with CasaOS's older Docker client
+1. Docker gets upgraded to a very recent version (API 1.45+) that is incompatible with CasaOS's older Docker client
 2. Docker overlay2 filesystem permissions become corrupted
 3. Container runtime state becomes inconsistent
 4. **NEW**: containerd.io 1.7.28-2 or newer causes AppArmor permission errors in LXC/Proxmox containers

-CasaOS uses Docker API 1.43, and when the system Docker gets auto-upgraded or the storage becomes corrupted, it breaks compatibility.
+Older CasaOS versions use Docker API 1.43, and when the system Docker gets auto-upgraded or the storage becomes corrupted, it breaks compatibility.

 ### Special Note for LXC/Proxmox Users